simonhlee97/label_field_extractor/README.md

-# A Python Script that Parses XML from a PDF file and Writes to CSV and JSON FIles
+# A Python Script that Parses XML from a PDF file and Write Selected Text to a JSON File

 This script reads the PDF file, extracts each page's id, part number, and serial number, then writes those values into a JSON file.